Rehearsal and Performance Guidelines

 Keep Doors Locked

 Doors should never be propped open and should remain locked when possible.
 Exterior doors, doors into the performance venues, or any door that requires Bearcat Card Access are especially important to keep closed and locked.
 If you see a door propped open, please close it.
-Because of the remote location of many offices and libraries, it can be easy for someone to snatch something very quickly.

 If you need to leave any office, even briefly, lock the door behind you.
 If you are in Memorial Hall or DVAC, which lock early, do not leave your belongings lying around.
 All rehearsal rooms are to be locked at the end of scheduled use.